SurfDist: Interpretable Three-Dimensional Instance Segmentation Using Curved Surface Patches

 \section{Abstract}

 We present SurfDist, a convolutional neural network architecture for three-dimensional volumetric instance segmentation.
-SurfDist enables prediction of instances represented as closed surfaces composed of smooth parametric surface patches, specifically bicubic Bézier triangles.
-SurfDist is a modification of the popular model architecture StarDist-3D which breaks StarDist-3D's coupling of instance parameterization dimension and instance voxel resolution, and it produces predictions which may be upsampled to arbitrarily high resolutions without introduction of voxelization artifacts.

-For datasets with blob-shaped instances, common in biomedical imaging, SurfDist can outperform StarDist-3D with more compact instance parameterizations.
-We detail SurfDist's technical implementation and show one synthetic and one real-world dataset for which it outperforms StarDist-3D.
-These results demonstrate that interpretable instance surface models can be learned effectively alongside instance membership.
+SurfDist is a modification of the popular model architecture StarDist-3D which enables learning instance boundaries as closed piecewise compositions of smooth parametric surfaces.
+This parameterization breaks StarDist-3D's coupling of instance dimension and instance voxel resolution, and it produces predictions which may be upsampled to arbitrarily high resolutions without introduction of voxelization artifacts.
+For datasets with blob-shaped instances, common in biomedical imaging, SurfDist can achieve higher segmentation accuracy than StarDist-3D with more compact instance parameterizations.